yurig93b/final-space/ui/README.md

 ![image](https://github.com/yurig93b/final-space/assets/74859686/bd668952-e5db-49ef-9508-5803d69694e9)

+The fire opacity is changed according to the current thrust of the rocket.

 ## Calculations
 1)To show the moon and the rocket for the whole simulation we thought about the next idea: